ssl-hep/servicex-backend-tests/README.md

 docker pull docker pull davidwliu/servicex-backend-tests:v-desired
 ```

-Replace the version tag with the desired version from: https://hub.docker.com/r/davidwliu/servicex-backend-tests
+Replace the version tag `v-desired` with the desired version from: https://hub.docker.com/r/davidwliu/servicex-backend-tests

-Afterwards, run the image.
-This command takes two arguments:
+Afterwards, run the image using this command with two arguments:

 ```
-docker run davidwliu/servicex-backend-tests:v2 TEST_TYPE TOKEN
+docker run davidwliu/servicex-backend-tests:v-desired TEST_TYPE TOKEN
 ```

+Again, replace the version tag `v-desired` with the desired version.

-The first argument declares what test type you would like to run.
+The first argument `TEST_TYPE` declares what test type you would like to run.
 The three options are currently xAOD, uproot, and stress.

-The second argument is your ServiceX login token.
+The second argument `TOKEN` is your ServiceX login token.

 ## Alternate